July Birthstone

 What Is the Birthstone for July?

 The July birthstone is ruby.
-Called "ratnaraj" in ancient Sanskrit — meaning "king of precious stones" — ruby is one of the four recognized precious gemstones alongside diamond, emerald, and sapphire.
+Called "ratnaraj" in ancient Sanskrit, meaning "king of precious stones," ruby is one of the four precious gemstones alongside diamond, emerald, and sapphire.
 It is a variety of the mineral corundum, colored red by trace amounts of chromium.

 The name "ruby" comes from the Latin ruber, meaning "red."
-All other colors of corundum are classified as sapphire, making ruby's identity inseparable from its signature hue.
-Throughout history, rubies have been treasured by royalty across civilizations, from ancient Indian maharajas to European monarchs.
+All other colors of corundum are classified as sapphire.
+Rubies have been treasured by royalty for centuries, from Indian maharajas to European monarchs.

 Today ruby is among the most valuable gemstones on Earth.
-Fine rubies routinely command higher prices per carat than equivalent-quality diamonds, making ruby an extraordinary July birthday gift and a prized addition to any jewelry collection.
+Fine rubies routinely sell for higher prices per carat than equivalent-quality diamonds, making ruby a strong July birthday gift.

 Ruby Meaning & Symbolism

-Across cultures and centuries, ruby has carried meanings of power, passion, and protection that resonate powerfully with those born in July.
+Across cultures, ruby has carried meanings of power, passion, and protection.

 Passion & Love

-Ruby's fiery red has symbolized passionate love for millennia.
-It is the stone of the heart, believed to deepen romantic bonds and ignite desire.
+Ruby's red has symbolized passionate love for thousands of years.
+It is the stone of the heart, believed to deepen romantic bonds.

 Protection & Courage

 Ancient warriors wore rubies into battle for invincibility.
-It remains a powerful protective talisman, believed to shield the wearer from harm.
+It remains a protective talisman believed to shield the wearer from harm.

 Power & Authority

-Called the "stone of kings," ruby has adorned crowns and royal jewelry for centuries, symbolizing sovereignty, strength, and command.
+Called the "stone of kings," ruby has adorned crowns and royal jewelry for centuries, symbolizing sovereignty and strength.

 Prosperity & Success

-Ruby is thought to attract wealth, open doors to opportunity, and fuel the ambition needed to achieve great goals.
+Ruby is thought to attract wealth, open doors to opportunity, and fuel ambition.

 Vitality & Energy

-Associated with the life force and the blood, ruby is believed to boost energy, stamina, and physical vigor — fueling body and spirit.
+Associated with the life force and the blood, ruby is believed to boost energy, stamina, and physical vigor.

 Confidence & Courage

-Ruby inspires fearlessness, self-assurance, and the willingness to take bold action — the perfect stone for natural leaders.
+Ruby is said to inspire fearlessness, self-assurance, and a willingness to take bold action.
+A good stone for natural leaders.

 Ruby Colors & Varieties